andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 ### Main views

-Since the prototype includes multiple views that users can navigate around you need to store the state of the selected view and allow switching between three of them from the top nav:
+Since the prototype includes multiple views that users can navigate around, you need to store the state of the selected view and allow switching between three of them from the top nav:

 <iframe height="307" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, step 2" src="//codepen.io/andgordy/embed/BEYJMp/?height=307&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/BEYJMp/'>Interaction basics—Course project, step 2</a> by And Gordy